MA Modern War Studies and Contemporary Military History

 - Ultimate Impact: Israeli Airpower during the 1973 Yom Kippur War and its Influence on NATO

-- Tomorrow’s Army Today: The British Army Officer Recruitment Pipeline in the 21st Century
+- Tomorrow’s Army Today: The British Army Officer Recruitment Pipeline in the Twenty-First Century

 - Ethics and the Air War Against the Islamic State: The RAF’s Airstrikes During Operation Shader, December 2015